 At this point, our tour ended.
-It lasted about three hours and we loved it.
-You learn so many new things and you get to see places that you would not visit otherwise.
-The only thing I wish is that we could spend more time at the market.
+It lasted about three hours, and we loved it.
+You learn so many new things, and you get to see places that you would not visit otherwise.
+The only thing I wish is that we could spend more time in the market.

 Our tour guide was Orna Sidi from Dynamic Tours.
 Highly recommended.

 When the tour ended, it was lunchtime, therefore we headed to the two places that were recommended during the tour.
 The first place is Hachapuria at Mahane Yehuda Market which is located at 5 Ha-Shikma street.